stefan-b-jakobsson/x16-upgrade/README.md

 ## Introduction

-The purpose of this program is to the three major firmware components of the Command X16:
+The purpose of this program is to update the three major firmware components of the Command X16:

 - Kernal ROM
 - VERA